stephenh/stephenh.github.com/_posts/2012-06-16-errai-ui-initial-impression.markdown

    But once in the application, I think it's another form of boilerplate if you have more than a handful of form fields.
 Markup like this, that is very commonly used but also non-trivial, should be abstracted into a component so it can be defined once and maintained in a single place.

-   With UiBinder, you can make an application-specific `TextBox` or `TextLine` class and then in your forms do something like:
+   With UiBinder, you can make an application-specific `TextBox` or `TextLine` component and then in your forms do something like:

        <form>
          <app:TextLine ui:field="name"/>